Policies and Procedures

 Repeated and/or severe aggressive behavior that is likely to intimidate or intentionally hurt, control, or physically or mentally diminish the complainant, that is not speech or conduct that is otherwise protected by the First Amendment.

-Occurs when a person is subjected to an adverse employment or educational action because they have made a complaint under the Discrimination, Harassment and Retaliation Policy or assisted or participated in any manner in an investigation.
+Occurs when a person is subjected to an adverse employment or educational action because they have made a complaint under the Discrimination, Harassment, Sexual Misconduct, and Retaliation Policy or assisted or participated in any manner in an investigation.
 No institution or person may intimidate, threaten, coerce, or discriminate against any individual for the purpose of interfering with any right or privilege secured by Title IX or because the individual has made a report of complaint, testified, assisted or participated or refused to participate in any manner in an investigation, proceeding or hearing related to a report or complaint related to discrimination.

 Informal resolution options